nicolasdasriaux/practical-immutability/practical-immutability.md

 * Sure, there exists **classes with very weak invariant**:
   * _Forms_ which are never guaranteed to be consistent except after validation
   * JPA entity annotated with `@Entity` :broken_heart:
-  * Or anything coming from an external system
+  * Or anything similar coming from an external system
 * OOP does not require mutability and it works very well with immutability

 ---